ctrlplusb/react-sizeme/README.md

 ##  Caveats.

-* Server Side Rendering is not supported.
-I am still thinking of the best approach on what to do in the case of a SSR request.
-Perhaps I will just return null values for width/height.
-Undecided.
-Any recommendations are welcome.
+* Server Side Rendering is not supported (yet).
+Keep track of this in issue #7.
 * Whilst execution is performant and we try and do smart rendering mechanisms we don't recommend that you place a crazy amount of size aware components into your render tree.
 If you do require this I highly recommend you do some decent browser testing for impact.

 ## Extreme Appreciation!